 6. Bubzi Co Baby Sleep Aid Night Light

-You can choose the music your little one listens to whether you want it to be lullabies, white noise, a heartbeat, or a combination of all of these.
-You simply push the button to initiate the music and 30 minutes later it will automatically shut off so you don’t have to creep in on a sleeping baby.
+With this plush baby night light, you can choose the sounds your little one loves best with a range that includes lullabies, white noise, a heartbeat, or a combination of all of these.
+Simply push the button to initiate the music, and 30 minutes later, it will automatically shut off so you don’t have to creep in on a sleeping baby.

-Your baby might be intrigued by the beautiful and comforting night lights that are projected onto their wall by the Soothing Sleep Owl.
-With just a press of a button, your baby’s ceiling can turn into a sky constellation that helps captivate your little one.
+Your baby might be intrigued by the beautiful and comforting night lights that the Soothing Sleep Owl projects onto their wall.
+With the press of a button, your baby’s ceiling will turn into a captivating sky constellation.

 You can take this hand-washable trusty companion anywhere because it is battery operated.
-Your little one can enjoy this owl’s company from a stroller, car seat, and pack and play — as long as you are there to supervise.
+Your little one can enjoy this owl’s company from a stroller, car seat, or playpen — as long as you are there to supervise.

 - Velcro straps secure it in place.

-- Money from every purchase is donated to Postpartum Moms International.
+- The company donates money from every purchase to Postpartum Moms International.